uitpsypro/1/pages/eng-info.md

 ---

 # What your brain stimulated?
-* This is a Research Student Programme ("forskerlinje") in psychology project.
+* This is a Research Student Programme ("forskerlinje" - in psychology) project at UiT.
 * The project have been ethically approved by regional ethics committee (REK nord).